poverty149/Fragss-AI/video_enhancement/README.md

 ### Requirements

-Ensure ffmpeg and fast-whisper is downloaded.
+Ensure ffmpeg and faster-whisper is downloaded.